chef-boneyard/chef-web-docs-2016/docs_server/source/chef_overview.rst

 In addition to attributes, recipes, and versions, the following items are also part of cookbooks:

+* Files and templates.
+A template is a file written in markup language that uses |ruby| statements to solve complex configuration scenarios.
+Files can be transferred from cookbooks to nodes.
 * Resources and providers.
 A resource is a package, a service, a group of users, and so on.
 A resource tells the |chef client| which provider to use during a |chef client| run for various tasks, such as installing packages, running |ruby| code, or accessing directories and file systems.
 A resource is generic: "install program A" while a provider knows what to do with that process on |debian| and |ubuntu| and |windows|.
 A provider defines the steps that are required to bring that piece of the system into the desired state.
 Default providers exist that cover the most common scenarios.
-* File distributions.
-A file distribution is a specific type of resource that tells a cookbook how to distribute files, including by node, by platform, or by file version.
+* Libraries.
+A library allows the use of arbitrary |ruby| code in a cookbook, either as a way to extend the |chef client| language or to implement a new class.
 * Definitions.
 A definition is used to create new resources by stringing together one (or more) existing resources.
-* Libraries.
-A library allows the use of arbitrary |ruby| code in a cookbook, either as a way to extend the |chef client| language or to implement a new class.
-* Templates.
-A template is a file written in markup language that uses |ruby| statements to solve complex configuration scenarios.
-* Configuration files.
-A metadata file to ensure that each cookbook is correctly deployed to each node.

 Conclusion
 =====================================================